Shopify (Germany) Analysis

 | Shopify has high historical volatility and very poor performance | |

-| Roughly 70.0% of the company shares are owned by institutions such as pension funds |
+| About 74.0% of the company shares are owned by institutions such as pension funds | |

 Shopify Market Capitalization

-The company currently falls under 'Large-Cap' category with a current market capitalization of 50.45 B. Market capitalization usually refers to the total value of a company's stock within the entire market.
+The company currently falls under 'Mega-Cap' category with a current market capitalization of 141.31 B. Market capitalization usually refers to the total value of a company's stock within the entire market.
 To calculate Shopify's market, we take the total number of its shares issued and multiply it by Shopify's current market price.
 To manage market risk and economic uncertainty, many investors today build portfolios that are diversified across equities with different market capitalizations.
 However, as a general rule, conservative investors tend to hold large-cap stocks, and those looking for more risk prefer small-cap and mid-cap equities.Shopify Profitablity

 Shopify's profitability indicators refer to fundamental financial ratios that showcase Shopify's ability to generate income relative to its revenue or operating costs.
 If, let's say, Shopify is currently losing money, the management's focus should be on how to reverse that trend.
 However, when revenue exceeds expenses, Shopify's executives or investors may be in less hurry to break that information down - which is where profitability analysis comes into play.
 Gaining a greater understanding of Shopify's profitability requires more research than a typical breakdown of Shopify's financial statements.
 By doing a profitability analysis, companies can identify areas needing attention, and investors can make a profitable trade.

-The company has Profit Margin (PM) of (0.62) %, which may suggest that it does not properly executes on its current pricing strategies or is unable to control all of the operational costs.
+The company has Profit Margin (PM) of 0.11 %, which maeans that even a very small decline in it revenue will erase profits resulting in a net loss.
 This is way below average.
-Similarly, it shows Operating Margin (OM) of (0.08) %, which suggests for every $100 dollars of sales, it generated a net operating loss of $0.08.
-Shopify Outstanding Bonds
+Similarly, it shows Operating Margin (OM) of 0.2 %, which suggests for every 100 dollars of sales, it generated a net operating income of $0.2. | Last Reported | Projected for Next Year | ||

 Shopify issues bonds to finance its operations.
 Corporate bonds make up one of the largest components of the U.S. bond market, which is considered the world's largest securities market.
 Shopify uses the proceeds from bond sales for a wide variety of purposes, including financing ongoing mergers and acquisitions, buying new equipment, investing in research and development, buying back their own stock, paying dividends to shareholders, and even refinancing existing debt.
 Most Shopify bonds can be classified according to their maturity, which is the date when Shopify has to pay back the principal to investors.
 Maturities can be short-term, medium-term, or long-term (more than ten years).
 Longer-term bonds usually offer higher interest rates but may entail additional risks.